Link (film): Shooting

 Filming finished in July 1985.
 It was one of the last films made under the regime of Verity Lambert at EMI.

 "The killings are strange with one chimp actually pulling somebody through a mail slot, which is kind of different,” said Franklin.
-“It breaks new ground, and cinema- tically, it has never been done."
+“It breaks new ground, and cinematically, it has never been done."

 Release

+The film had its world premiere at the Avoriaz Fantasy Film Festival in January 1986.
+It received a special jury prize at the festival.